-Femi Otedola Net Worth and properties.
+Femi Otedola Net Worth and Properties

 Femi Otedola cars reportedly include a fleet of custom Rolls Royce cars in London and a Mercedes fleet in Nigeria worth close to $8 million.
-He also own a $19.5-million yacht.
+He also owns a $19.5-million yacht.
 His house in Lagos is a big mansion with a private jet to go with it.

 His ability to rise again is a big inspiration to many entrepreneurs out there.
 No matter how hard you think you have fallen, you can rise again.
 Rising from a debt of over $1.2 billion is massive especially when you have to sell almost all you got to pay back.
-Like he said, the day he lost everything was the day he learnt his biggest lessons.
+As he said, the day he lost everything was the day he learnt his biggest lessons.